ravi-rajpurohit-gh/fake-it-till-you-make-it/README.md

 ## ✅ How It Works

-- The workflow runs daily and appends the current date to `activity.log`.
+- The workflow runs daily and randomly decides how many commits (0-9) to make.
+- Each commit updates `activity.log` with the current timestamp.
-- It commits and pushes the change using the provided GitHub token.
+- It commits and pushes the changes using the provided GitHub token.
-- This keeps your GitHub profile active with automated commits.
+- This keeps your GitHub profile active in a **natural and random** way.

 ## 🔧 Customization

 - **Adjust the commit frequency**: Modify the `cron` schedule in `activity.yml`.
 - **Modify commit messages**: Change the commit message inside the workflow file.
 - **Commit different files**: Instead of `activity.log`, modify other files.

+🚀 **Stay active on GitHub effortlessly!**